Keto on the Go: Our Favorite Ketogenic Lunch Box Ideas

 But when you remove carbohydrates from the list of things you consume, what are you supposed to do about lunch?

 While sandwiches, sushi and pizza might be out of the equation, quick keto-friendly midday meals aren’t as difficult to throw together as they might seem.
+Make it easy on yourself with a keto diet grocery list and meal plan!
 Stock your fridge with these grab-and-go ingredients for our favorite ketogenic lunch box ideas, and your low-carb meal will come together in a snap.

 While high-carb veggies like potatoes and carrots are omitted from a ketogenic plan, non-starchy plants offer many benefits to the body and make an excellent base for meals.
 Cabbage, kale and broccoli can be shredded and tossed together to make a slaw (awesome, considering mayo is a-okay on a keto plan).